-E-file and E-pay Mandate State law requires all employers to electronically submit employment tax returns, wage reports, and payroll tax deposits to the EDD.
-Employers with 10 or more employees became subject to this requirement beginning January 1, 2017, and all remaining employers became subject to this requirement as of January 1, 2018.
+E-file and E-pay Mandate for Employers

+State law requires all employers to electronically submit employment tax returns, wage reports, and payroll tax deposits to us.
+Beginning January 1, 2018, all employers became subject to this requirement.

 e-Services for Business